theolivenbaum/resin/README.md

 	// Resin will scan a disk based trie for terms that are an exact match,
 	// a near match or is prefixed with the query term/-s.

-	// Postings for each term are fetched and scored.
 	// A set of postings is produced for each query statement.
-	// A final answer is compiled by reducing the postings to one set.
+	// A final answer is compiled by reducing the query tree into one node, postings into one set.

 	// Postings are resolved into top scoring documents.
 A total hit count is also included.
 	// Paging is fast using the built-in paging mechanism.